-In the opinion of Bond Counsel, under existing law and assuming continuing compliance by the Commonwealth with the requirements of the Internal Revenue Code of 1986, as amended, and the regulations thereunder, that relate to the Bonds, the interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
-However, for the purpose of computing the alternative minimum tax imposed on certain corporations (as defined for federal income tax purposes), interest on the Bonds is taken into account in determining adjusted current earnings.
-Bond Counsel is also of the opinion that, under existing law, interest on the Bonds is exempt from Pennsylvania personal income tax and from Pennsylvania corporate net income tax, and the Bonds are exempt from personal property taxes in Pennsylvania.
+In the opinion of Bond Counsel, under existing law as currently enacted and construed and assuming continuing compliance by the Commonwealth with certain covenants to comply with provisions of the Internal Revenue Code of 1986, as amended (the "Code") and applicable regulations thereunder, interest on and accruals of original issue discount with respect to the Bonds are excluded from gross income for federal income tax purposes and are not items of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, with respect to corporations (as defined for federal income tax purposes) such interest and accruals are taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax.
+Bond Counsel also is of the opinion that under existing law the Bonds are exempt from personal property taxes in Pennsylvania; and interest on the Bonds is exempt from Pennsylvania corporate net income tax and from Pennsylvania state and local personal income taxes.
 See "TAX MATTERS" herein.